DataDog/integrations-core/airflow/README.md

 **Available for Agent >6.0**

-1. Collecting logs is disabled by default in the Datadog Agent, enable it in your datadog.yaml file:
+1. Collecting logs is disabled by default in the Datadog Agent.
+Enable it in your `datadog.yaml` file:

     ```yaml
       logs_enabled: true